The War Diary of Lieutenant William L Hayes M C

 Two Brigades from each of the 1st and 2nd Division would take the first two lines and then the third Brigade would advance and take the next two.
 The 6th Infantry Brigade was in this second wave of the 2nd Division’s advance.

-Zero Hour was 5:30 am and the Ridge was in Canadian hands (except in the north) by about 11 am.
-(See McIntyre, Canada at Vimy, pp 94, 95)
+Zero Hour was 5:30 am and most of the Ridge was in Canadian hands (except in the north) by about 11 am.
+(See McIntyre, Canada at Vimy, pp 94, 95) An astonishing feat!

 1917 The Battle of Vimy Ridge